 Winner Winner Chicken Dinner!
 You can stay in quite a few casino parking lots for FREE.
 Sometimes for multiple days in a row.
 The nice thing is they are normally open 24 hours which means there is security driving around 24 hours, so you feel pretty safe.
 Yes, it can be loud and no, we don’t take the kids into the casino.
 Plus the locations can get you closer to the city.
 We found free camping in Arizona by staying at the Casino Arizona for 3 nights absolutely free and we were very close to Mesa, Phoenix and Scottsdale.
 Boom!

-You have to pay a yearly membership of $45, but once you do, you can stay at all the Harvest Host spots for free!
+You have to pay a yearly membership, but once you do, you can stay at all the Harvest Host spots for free!
 However, you are expected to visit the locations that are hosting you.
 But guess what, most of them are wineries, breweries, or farms with farm stands.
 How cool is that!
 The challenge is not spending as much on beer and wine as you would have on a campground for the night.

 These locations are usually really cool and offer a different perspective than a campground.
 Most places can only take a few RV’s at a time – sometimes only one.
 And there can be length restrictions and rules on kids and pets.
 Their website is great and gives you all of this information up front.